 8.92 Non-life insurance claims are the amounts payable in settlement of damages that result from an event covered by a non-life insurance policy during the current accounting period.
-Claims become due at the moment when the eventuality occurs which gives rise to a valid claim accepted by the insurance enterprise. settlement of a non-life insurance claim is treated as a transfer to the claimant.
-Such payments are always ted as current transfers, even when large sums may be involved as a result of the accidental destruction of a fixed asset or serious personal injury to an individual.
-The amounts received by claimants are usually not committed for any particular purpose and goods or assets which have been damaged or destroyed need not necessarily be repaired or replaced.
+Claims become due at the moment when the eventuality occurs that gives rise to a valid claim accepted by the insurance enterprise. settlement of a non-life insurance claim is treated as a transfer to the claimant.
+The claimant is usually but not invariably the policy holder.
+Claims are usually treated as current transfers, even when large sums may be involved as a result of the accidental destruction of a fixed asset or serious personal injury to an individual.
+The amounts received by claimants are usually not committed for any particular purpose and goods or assets that have been damaged or destroyed need not necessarily be repaired or replaced.
 Claims do not include payments to households in the form of social insurance benefits.

-- 8.93 Some claims arise because of damages or injuries that the policyholders cause to the property or persons of third parties, for example, the damages or injuries that insured drivers of vehicles may cause to other vehicles or persons.
-In these cases, valid claims are recorded as being payable directly by the insurance enterprise to the injured parties and not indirectly via the policyholder - 8.94 Some exceptionally large claims are treated not as current transfers but as capital transfers.
-The description of the functioning of he insurance activity in chapter 17 explains when this is deemed to be appropriate.
+8.93 Some claims arise because of damages or injuries that the policyholders cause to the property or persons of third parties, for example, the damages or injuries that insured drivers of vehicles may cause to other vehicles or persons.
+In these cases, valid claims are recorded as being payable directly by the insurance enterprise to the injured parties and not indirectly via the policyholder.

+8.94 Some exceptionally large claims are treated not as current transfers but as capital transfers.
+The description of the functioning of the insurance activity in chapter 17 explains when this is deemed to be appropriate.